Checklist for PCI DSS compliance requirements

 If you’ve ever explored PCI, you’ll know how difficult it is to get a handle on the scope of PCI DSS requirements.
 However, it’s relatively easy to work out what you need to do.
 Simply put, adherence to PCI requirements is not dictated by the volume of transactions; if you take card payments or financial information is entered on, stored on, or passes through your site, compliance is mandatory.

-On the other hand, you don’t need to worry about adhering to PCI DSS requirements if your site never comes into contact with payment data at any point (i.e. your customers are directed to your payment service provider or payment gateway) or your customers make payments using iFrame (i.e. your customer’s payment details go directly to your payment service provider or payment gateway).
+On the other hand, you don’t need to worry about adhering to PCI DSS requirements if your site never comes into contact with payment data at any point (i.e. your customers are directed to your payment service provider or payment gateway).

 It’s also important to note that the specific PCI assessment requirements you need to meet are determined by the size of your business: